jrliv/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 45: June 21, 2017

+**Today's Progress**: (Yesterday) Continued working on the calculator project.

+**Thoughts:** Hoping to finish the project and push to GitHub today (6/22).
+Then I will get back to focusing on recursion.
+It's been nice to just work on a project and take a break from studying and learning concepts.

 ### Day 44: June 20, 2017

 **Today's Progress**: Took a break from studying recursion and worked on a desktop calculator using C#.